On this page

 Then this page is for you.

 Scroll down for an introduction to Sakai, project ideas proposed by our mentors, and tips on making your application.
-Sakai has been accepted as a mentor organization again this year - but you won't be able to apply as a participant until 1900 UTC March 28th.
-Other pages which you might find useful are
+Sakai has applied as a mentor organization again this year; please check the GSoC 2012 site for program schedule dates.

 - Sakai's profile page and participant application form on Melange (GSoC's administration site)